CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

+Q13: The TI-API spec allows me to query for CBIDs.
+Is this a necessary pre-step, or can I simply use a short name for the CB instead?

+A13: Valid CBIDs are always required.

 Q12: Does the DECREE release from July 16, 2016 [1] include additional information in the cb-test IDS TAP?

 A12: Yes.
 This is a bug which is not reflected by the CFE infrastructure.